- Self-paced, online learning

-Second, this course is also designed to ensure that you have all the pre-requisite knowledge you would need to "launch" yourself into any of our intermediate level programs: Applied Data Science - Machine Learning, Full Stack Web Development or Applied Data Science - Communication & Visualization.
+Second, this course is also designed to ensure that you have all the pre-requisite knowledge you would need to "launch" yourself into any of our intermediate level programs: Applied Data Science - Machine Learning, Web Application Development or Applied Data Science - Communication & Visualization.
 The curiculum of the Thinking and Creating with Code course has been built with the pre-requisites for those programs in mind.

 These course details are subject to change; please refer to the program outline at the time of registration.

 - Using “boxes" to store different kinds of information: variables and data types

 - Grammar rules for speaking to computers: programming syntax

 - Putting the pieces together: functions, loops and conditionals